 Nicole Burisch is a curator, critic, and cultural worker.
 Her projects focus on discourses of craft, feminism, performance, publishing, labour, and materiality within contemporary art.
 Burisch worked as Administrative Coordinator at Centre Skol from 2011-2014, as the Director of Calgary’s Mountain Standard Time Performative Art Festival from 2007-2009, and as Managing Editor for MAWA’s Desire Change publication on feminist art in Canada.
 Her research (with Anthea Black) into curatorial strategies for politically engaged craft practices is included in milestone publications The Craft Reader (Berg) and Extra/ordinary: Craft and Contemporary Art (Duke University Press).
 She has occasionally done collaborative performances as one-third of the Ladies Invitational Deadbeat Society and one-fourth of The Brick Factory.
-She was a Core Fellow Critic-in-Residence with the Museum of Fine Arts Houston from 2014-16, and is currently Curatorial Assistant, Contemporary Art at the National Gallery of Canada.
+She was a Core Fellow Critic-in-Residence with the Museum of Fine Arts Houston from 2014-16.

 Nicole Burisch est commissaire, critique et travailleuse culturelle.
 Ses projets portent sur les discours sur l’artisanat, le féminisme, la performance, l’édition, le travail et la matérialité en art contemporain.
 Burisch a travaillé comme coordinatrice à l’administration au Centre Skol de 2011 à 2014, comme directrice du Mountain Standard Time Performative Art Festival de Calgary de 2007 à 2009 et comme rédactrice en chef d’un ouvrage sur l’art féministe au Canada, Desire Change publié par MAWA.
 Sa recherche sur les stratégies de présentation des pratiques artisanales engagées (en collaboration avec Anthea Black) a été inclue dans des publications majeures telles que The Craft Reader (Berg) et Extra/Ordinary: Craft and Contemporary Art (Duke University Press).
 Elle fait parfois des performances collaboratives avec la Ladies Invitational Deadbeat Society et The Brick Factory.
-Elle a été « Core Fellow » critique en résidence au Museum of Fine Arts Houston de 2014 à 2016, et est présentement adjointe à la conservation, art contemporain au Musée des beaux-arts du Canada.
+Elle a été « Core Fellow » critique en résidence au Museum of Fine Arts Houston de 2014 à 2016.

 2011 MA (Art History), Concordia University, Montreal, QC